Home | Spirituality |Topics | Presentations | Sites and Resources | Contact Us | Donate

 ● Encourage and allow independence.

 A part of growing to adulthood is accepting, and sometimes demanding, independence.
-Because of chronic illness or mental deterioration, growing old can mean the chipping away of that personal freedom.
+An illness or mental deterioration can mean the chipping away of that personal freedom.
 A goal for you as a caregiver is to delay or to minimize that erosion.
-Your role is to offer assistance that helps Mom remain as independent as possible.
+Your role is to offer assistance that helps your loved one remain as independent as possible.

-That means you don't take over tasks or make decisions Mom can still handle.
-For example, don't dress her in the morning just because it would take you only five minutes but it takes her twenty.
-Don't decide she needs a lifestyle that is as active as her health will allow when what she really wants is a quieter schedule because she's lived a long and hectic life and now she wants to rest.
+That means you don’t take over tasks or make decisions that person can still handle.
+For example, don’t dress her in the morning just because it would take you only five minutes but it takes her twenty.
+Don’t decide he needs a lifestyle that is as active as his health will allow when what he really wants is a quieter schedule because he’s lived a long and hectic life and now he wants to rest.

-● Whenever possible, let your parent be in control.
+● Whenever possible, let your care-receiver be in control.

 It's human nature that we want to be in the driver's seat when it comes to our own lives.
 Giving up control, or having it snatched from us, can make us angry and frightened.